ammarsalmawy/webscraper/README.md

 # Web Scraper Lambda Function\
-This project sets up an AWS Lambda function that scrapes data from a specified webpage and uploads the extracted data to an S3 bucket.
+This project sets up an AWS Lambda function that scrapes the headlines from www.sportingnews.com and uploads the extracted data to an S3 bucket.
 This function is automated using a CloudWatch Events trigger to run at regular intervals.\

 1. Install Dependencies\
    ```bash